-Now, mobile ordering is at an all-time high and it’s never been more important to have you website up to standards.
+Now, mobile ordering and eCommerce is at an all-time high and it’s never been more important to have you website up to standards.

 How to Make Your Website ADA Compliant and Mitigate Risks

-Business owners usually make sure that they have a wheelchair ramp and that restrooms have proper signage and safety rails.
-Your business website is held to the same standard as your businesses physical location.
+Business owners make sure that they have a wheelchair ramp and that restrooms have proper signage and safety rails.
+Your business website is held to the same standard as physical location.
 It should be just as useable for disabled persons as anyone else.

 So what does that mean for a website?